 Ben's Guide to U.S. Government for Kids - The site is a service of the U.S. Government Publishing Office (GPO) designed to inform students, parents, and teachers about the Federal Government.

 Catalog of U.S. Government Publications (CGP) - Find federal publications and direct links to those available online by searching by authoring agency, title, subject, and general key word.

 Congress.gov - The official source for federal legislative information including bills are found on this site.

 Core Documents of U.S. Democracy - Online access to the basic Federal Government documents.
 Provides the cornerstone documents such as the Constitution and Bill of Rights as well as selected sources for Congressional, Presidential, Judicial, Regulatory, Demographic, Economic and Miscellaneous categories.

-FDSys(Federal Digital System) - GPO’s Federal Digital System (FDsys) provides free access to publications from all three branches of the Federal Government.
+Govinfo.gov - a service of the Government Publishing Office (GPO) that provides free public access to official publications from all three branches of the federal government.

 Federal Government Departments and Agencies - From the USA.gov website, view a list of U.S. government agencies and link to contact information.

 Metalib - A federated search engine, the service of the Catalog of U.S. Government Publications (CGP), allows the user to search across multiple Federal government databases at one time.